-The Panel considered that the advertised product is lingerie and considered that this was not a product which would be principally or significantly appealing to children.
+The Panel considered that the advertised product is a brand that sells lingerie and considered that this was not a product which would be principally or significantly appealing to children.

 Point 2: Is the content of the advertisement principally appealing to children?